-There is, currently, a long delay in reporting smear test results.
+There is, currently, a delay in reporting smear test results.

 In the past, you would get your smear test result within 4 to 6 weeks of your test.
-Currently, results are taking up to 14 weeks from the time you have your smear test.
+Currently, results are taking an average of 6 weeks from the time you have your smear test.
 In some cases, this is taking longer.